Ryoma Echizen

 Ryoma Echizen (越前 リョーマ, Echizen Ryōma) is a fictional character and the protagonist of the manga and anime series The Prince of Tennis created by Takeshi Konomi.
 In the series, Ryoma is portrayed as a twelve-year-old tennis prodigy who won four consecutive Junior Tennis Tournaments in America.
 His father is Nanjiro Echizen, a former tennis pro nicknamed "Samurai Nanjiro".
 At his father's request, Ryoma returns to Japan in order to attend Seishun Academy ("Seigaku"), a private middle school famous for its tennis team.
-Due to his cocky attitude, he constantly butts heads with some of his upperclassmen as well as anger most of his opponents in tennis matches.
-Still, he, along with his team, evolve as tennis players in order to win the National Tennis Tournament.
+Due to his cocky attitude, he constantly butts heads with some of his upperclassmen as well as angering most of his opponents in tennis matches.
+Still, he and his team evolve as tennis players to win the National Tennis Tournament.
 Throughout the story, Ryoma continues to find his own style of tennis by creating original techniques instead of merely being a copy of his father.
-Ryoma also appears in other media adaptations of the series including musicals, video games, soundtracks, and films.
+Ryoma also appears in other media adaptations of the series, including musicals, video games, soundtracks, and films.

 Ryoma has been fairly popular among readers, having always stayed in the top four most popular characters, even placing first in two of the polls.
 Also, Ryoma's character has been featured in more soundtracks than any other character in the series.
 His likeness has appeared in numerous types of other merchandise as well, including key chains and clothing.
 However, in publicized reviews for the anime and manga, his character has received mixed reviews, with his personality being heavily criticized.
-Reviewers from Anime News Network and DVDTalk both finding Ryoma's cocky and "arrogant" attitude difficult to like.
+Reviewers from Anime News Network and DVDTalk both found Ryoma's cocky and "arrogant" attitude difficult to like.
 Though they both find his tennis skills undeniable, they comment on how that makes it "difficult for the reader to latch on and share in his experiences," eliminating the tension that comes with underdog appeal.
 The ANN reviewer, however, believes that some of the highlights of the series are the numerous ways that Ryoma defeats his opponents.
 On the other hand, Mania comments that Ryoma does not come off as too "over the top or too serious, but just the right level to be intimidating."
 And Jeffrey Harris of IGN cites that though Ryoma starts off as "stiff and cold," he slowly starts to break out of his shell.